-12.3.
-Once nominations for the office of Mayor have been received, the following provisions will govern the election of the Mayor:

-- 12.3.1. if there is only one nomination, the candidate nominated must be declared to be duly elected - 12.3.2. if there is more than one nomination the Councillors present at the meeting must vote for one of the candidates - 12.3.3. in the event of a candidate receiving an absolute majority of the votes, that candidate is declared to have been elected.
-For the purposes of this Rule, and in accordance with the Act, an absolute majority means greater than half of the total number of Councillors of the Council. - 12.3.4. in the event that no candidate receives an absolute majority of the votes, and it is not resolved to conduct a new election at a later date and time, the candidate with the fewest number of votes must be declared to be a defeated candidate and the Councillors present at the meeting must then vote for one of the remaining candidates - 12.3.5. if one of the remaining candidates receives an absolute majority of the votes, Page 11 he or she is duly elected but if none of the remaining candidates receives an absolute majority of the votes, the process of declaring the candidates with the fewest number of votes a defeated candidate and voting for the remaining candidates must be repeated until one of the candidates receives an absolute majority of the votes and that candidate must then be declared to have been duly elected
+- 12.1.
+The Chief Executive Officer must open the meeting at which the Mayor is to be elected and invite nominations for the office of Mayor from those Councillors present. - 12.2.
+Nominations for the office of Mayor do not require a seconder. - 12.2.1 The Chief Executive Officer shall ask each nominee, other than when self-nominated, if they accept the nomination. - 12.3.
+Once nominations for the office of Mayor have been received and accepted, the following provisions will govern the election of the Mayor: - 12.3.1. if there is only one nomination, the candidate nominated must be declared to be duly elected - 12.3.2. if there is more than one nomination the Councillors present at the meeting must vote for one of the candidates - 12.3.3. in the event of a candidate receiving an absolute majority of the votes, that candidate is declared to have been elected.
+For the purposes of this Rule, and in accordance with the Act, an absolute majority means greater than half of the total number of Councillors of the Council. - 12.3.4. in the event that no candidate receives an absolute majority of the votes, and it is not resolved to conduct a new election at a later date and time, the candidate with the fewest number of votes must be declared to be a defeated candidate and the Councillors present at the meeting must then vote for one of the remaining candidates - 12.3.5. if one of the remaining candidates receives an absolute majority of the votes, he or she is duly elected but if none of the remaining candidates receives an absolute majority of the votes, the process of declaring the candidates with the fewest number of votes a defeated candidate and voting for the remaining candidates must be repeated until one of the candidates receives an absolute majority of the votes and that candidate must then be declared to have been duly elected

-- 12.3.6. in the event of two or more candidates having an equality of votes and one of them having to be declared: - 12.3.6.1. a defeated candidate; and - 12.3.6.2. duly elected - 12.3.6.3. the declaration will be determined by lot; and - 12.3.6.4. if a lot is conducted, the Chief Executive Officer will have the conduct of the lot and the following provisions will apply: - 12.3.6.4.1. each candidate will draw one lot - 12.3.6.4.2. the order of drawing lots will be determined by the alphabetical order of the surnames of the Councillors who received an equal number of votes except that if two or more such Councillors surnames are identical, the order will be determined by the alphabetical order of the Councillors first names; and - 12.3.6.4.3. as many identical pieces of paper as there are Councillors who received an equal number of votes must be placed in a receptacle.
+- 12.3.6. in the event of two or more candidates having an equality of votes and one of them having to be declared: - 12.3.6.1. a defeated candidate; and - 12.3.6.2. duly elected - 12.3.6.3. the declaration will be determined by lot; and - 12.3.6.4. if a lot is conducted, the Chief Executive Officer will have the conduct of the lot and the following provisions will apply: - 12.3.6.4.1. each candidate will draw one lot - the order of drawing lots will be determined by the alphabetical order of the surnames of the Councillors who received an equal number of votes except that if two or more such Councillors surnames are identical, the order will be determined by the alphabetical order of the Councillors first names; and - 12.3.6.4.3. as many identical pieces of paper as there are Councillors who received an equal number of votes must be placed in a receptacle.
 If the lot is being conducted to determine who is a defeated candidate, the word "Defeated" will be written on one of the pieces of paper, and the Councillor who draws the paper with the word "Defeated" written on it must be declared the defeated candidate (in which event a further vote must be taken on the remaining candidates unless there is only one candidate remaining, in which case that candidate will be declared to have been duly elected).